The defense lawyers at our firm help people with a wide range of different criminal charges and allegations of wrongdoing.

 “You and your case deserve the attention of an experienced criminal lawyer – Daniel Talbert, Criminal Defense Rutherford County NC

-Handling a matter like a speeding ticket or traffic citation by yourself can have consequences to your Driver’s License and insurance points.
+Handling a matter like a speeding ticket or traffic citation by yourself can have consequences for your Driver’s License and insurance points.

 Things like Assault on a Female or larceny charges are substantially more serious.